 Teaching is by a combination of lectures, tutorials and lab-based and computational experiments.
 You will have practical classes for two afternoons each week in Stage 1 and these increase in later years.

 You'll be assessed through a combination of:

 Dissertation or research project

 Skills and experience

-You'll learn professional laboratory skills required to work in this vital sector through practical experience in our high-spec teaching labs.
+You'll have the opportunity to develop professional laboratory skills through practical experience in our high-spec teaching labs.

 Industrial training year